l3laze/ReliefValve/README.md

 - Apply an offline fix to make apps which have an update available playable in offline mode.

-- Help "force start" a download for a game that's not compatible with your system.
+- Manage Steam client settings without opening the Steam client.

+- Backup/restore Steam client settings.

 - Change your Steam skin, including to a random one.
-Information about ReliefValve.

 - What - What the app can do.